configcat/docs/website/docs/targeting/setting-evaluation.md

 ### Example Scenarios for Percentage-Based Targeting

-Imagine you have two users, Jane and Joe, and you're experimenting with two different feature flags that use percentage-based targeting.
+Imagine you have two users, Jane and Joe, and you're experimenting with two different feature flags (`isTwitterSharingEnabled` and `isFacebookSharingEnabled`) that use percentage-based targeting.
+In these scenarios, we see how percentage-based targeting allows for a controlled and gradual rollout of features, ensuring a smooth transition for users like Jane and Joe.

+First, the users are assigned a number between 0-99 based on the hash of their identifier and the feature flag's key.
+This number determines their eligibility for a feature flag based on the percentage options set on the Dashboard.

 |      | isTwitterSharingEnabled                                                   | isFacebookSharingEnabled                                                    |
 | ---- | ------------------------------------------------------------------------- | --------------------------------------------------------------------------- |